 "Yes, almost all Christianity is Aryan, I believe.
 I am inclined to think Christ never existed.
-I have doubted that, ever since I had my dream,-that dream off Crete!
+I have doubted that, ever since I had my dream,-that dream off Crete!\

-[&]quot;In travelling from Naples to Port Said, on his way back to India, in January 1897, the Swami had a dream of an old and bearded man, who specified before him, saying "This is the Island of Crete," and showing
+\In travelling from Naples to Port Said, on his way back to India, in January 1897, the Swami had a dream of an old and bearded man, who appeared before him, saying "This is the island of Crete," and showing him a place in the island, that he might afterwards identify.
+The vision

-Indian and Egyptian ideas met at Alexandria, and went forth to the world, tinctured with Judaism and Hellenism. as Christianity.
+Indian and Egyptian ideas met at Alexandria, and went forth to the world, tinctured with Judaism and Hellenism, as Christianity.

 "The Acts and Epistles, you know, are older than the Gospels, and S. John is spurious.
-The only figure we can be sure of is S. Paul, and he was not an eye-witness, and according to his own showing was capable of Jesuitry--'by all means save souls'-isn't it?
+The only figure we can be sure of is S. Paul, and he was not an eye-witness, and according to his own showing was capable of Jesuitry-'by all means save souls'-isn't it?